chebbi603/ui-gen-dashboard/docs/react-whats-new.md

 Project: react-dashboard (React)
 # What's New

+- 2025-11-08 — All dashboard buttons are now primary with a stronger, high-contrast color.
+Variants (`outline`, `secondary`, `ghost`, `link`, `destructive`) have been unified to render with `bg-primary` and `text-primary-foreground`.
+The primary color is a saturated blue (`oklch(0.58 0.19 264)`) to ensure the buttons are clearly visible in both themes.
+  - Sidebar navigation updated: menu items are links with neutral accent styling, not primary buttons, for clearer information hierarchy.

 - 2025-11-05 — Fixed "Detected Pain Points" labels showing `unknown — Unknown / Unknown`.
 The UI now maps pain points from backend fields (`title`, `elementId`, `page`) and hides missing values.
 Timestamps prefer item-level values and fall back to the response-level `timestamp`.
 This produces concise, accurate labels without placeholders.

 - 2025-11-03 — Added a registration form under Settings.
 The form calls `POST /auth/register` to create a new user.
 The form requires `email`, `username`, `password` (removed `name`).
 With the latest backend changes, newly registered users automatically receive a personalized contract derived from the latest canonical contract when present.